Consensys/doc.goquorum/docs/HowTo/Configure/HighAvailability.md

     **If HA is required only for Tessera, below setup could be adopted**
     ![Tessera HA Mode](../../images/Tessera_HA.png)

-## Example Setup using nginx Proxy setup
+## Example Setup using Nginx Proxy setup

 ### Proxy Setup on both Quorum nodes